 True love can only happen when a relationship is completely free of ego, so it is the perfect test of your relationship’s foundations.
 The paradox is that true love is quite easily created in the mind by the very thing that wants it to be sincere… your ego!

-True love has no opposite and if you claim that you are in love but still often feel emotions opposite to love, such as anger, frustration, contempt or even hatred (things that crop up over time as couples become more complacent with each other and don’t feel the need to hide their egos anymore) then I would question the sincerity of that love.
-It may actually feel real to you but there are many instances where the ego tries to cover up this fact.
-The most common instance where the ego ‘tricks’ the mind in relationships is regarding the validation one gets from being ‘in love’.
+True love has no opposite and if you claim to be in love but still often feel emotions opposite to love, such as anger, frustration, contempt or even hatred – emotions that crop up over time as a couple become more complacent with each other and don’t feel the need to hide their egos anymore – then I would question the sincerity of that love.
+It may feel real to you but there are many instances where the ego tries to obscure the truth.
+The most common instance where the ego tricks the mind in relationships is regarding the validation one gets from being in love.
 These sorts of emotions are extremely addictive, hence why love is sometimes referred to as a drug.

 Do you have a lot of arguments?

-As I have mentioned before, most notably in the article Dealing with arguments in a relationship, the majority of arguments you will experience with your partner are almost wholly ego-orientated.
-This means that they largely revolve around the ego’s desire to be RIGHT!
+As I have mentioned before, most notably in the article Dealing with arguments in a relationship, the majority of arguments in a relationship are wholly ego-orientated.
+This means that they largely revolve around the ego’s desire to be right!

-The next time you are in an argument with your partner (especially if you feel they are the one who ‘started’ the argument) observe how defensive you become as you feel you are being emotionally attacked.
-You will almost certainly be able to feel the emotional energy building as you try and make the other person ‘wrong’ to strengthen or justify your side of the argument.
+The next time you are in an argument with your partner – especially if you feel they are responsible for starting the argument – observe how defensive you become as you feel you are being emotionally attacked.
+You will almost certainly be able to feel the emotional energy building as you try to prove the other person is wrong to strengthen or justify your side of the argument.

 One of the primary concepts I teach in getting attraction from people you meet is to be non-reactive.
-This is useful to bear in mind regarding relationships too as it embodies someone who is in CONTROL of their ego.
-Being non-reactive isn’t about being an emotionless robot but it means that when someone TRIES to get a reaction out of you, you are in complete, conscious control of how you react to it.
+This is useful to bear in mind regarding relationships too as it embodies someone who is in control of their ego.
+Being non-reactive isn’t about being an emotionless robot.
+It means that when someone actively tries to get a reaction out of you, you are in complete, conscious control of how you react to it.

-Keeping THAT aspect of your ego in check takes constant work!
-Eckhart Tolle talks about remaining present and disassociating with the past and future as a means to conquer the ego and this is essentially the same thing.
+Keeping that aspect of your ego in check takes constant work.
+Popular self-help author Eckhart Tolle talks about remaining present and disassociating with the past and future as a means to conquer the ego and this is essentially the same thing.

-Although arguments feel like they are ‘in the moment’, the actual substance of them comes from past events or future decisions, both of which are created in the mind (past memories or future projections) and both are fuelled by the ego.
+Although arguments feel like they are in the moment, the actual content always comes from past events or future decisions (recalled emotions and projected emotions respectively), both of which are created in the mind and both fuelled by the ego.

-The more past you have with someone, the more the past wants to crop up and the more ammunition there is for arguments, so relationships actually take MORE effort to control the ego the longer the relationship progresses.
+The more past experiences you have with someone, the more ammunition there is for arguments, so it actually takes more effort to control the ego the longer a relationship progresses.

-This is why ego-centred people find it so hard to remain friends with ex-boyfriends or ex-girlfriends for example… The ego is reacting to past experiences with that person.
-Ask yourself if you have bad feelings towards any of your ex-partners and then ask yourself why you REALLY attach this bad feeling to them now.
+This is why ego-centred people find it so hard to remain friends with ex-boyfriends or ex-girlfriends.
+The ego is reacting to past experiences with that person.
+Ask yourself if you have bad feelings towards any of your ex-partners and if so, ask yourself why you continue to attach negative emotions to something in the past.
 It is possible that you could be doing a similar thing with your current partner without evening knowing it!

-Ideally, relationships should develop beyond the dating stages through mutual progression of attraction, rapport and commitment.
+Ideally, relationships should develop beyond the dating stages with a mutual progression of attraction, rapport and commitment.
 This is often not the case though and invariably there is always one person who is in a more ascendant role, with the other person vying for their approval.

-During the dating phases of a relationship, society has governed that it is typically the male who has to act as the pursuer (at least up until the relationship becomes sexual, where there is a distinct power-shift) and this sets men up to feel that they need to impress women, especially in the early stages.
-As long as you feel the NEED to do something, you will always feel dependant on the outcome, which ironically will actually play against you… This is the same in long-term relationships.
+In most cultures, during the dating phases of a relationship it is typically the male who acts as the pursuer – at least up until the relationship becomes sexual, where there is a distinct power-shift – and this sets men up to feel that they need to impress women, especially in the early stages.
+As long as you feel the need to do something, you will always feel dependant on the outcome, which ironically will actually play against you.
+This is the same in long-term relationships.